The fewer fears we have the more open-minded and accepting we are of possibilities and variations in all aspects of life and humanity.

 When the leaders of countries trade insults and threatening statements, they need to recognize that fear is the foundation of their conflict.
 Their pride, another form of fear, is the foundation of their mistrust and politicking.

 There is a story told by Tony Robbins about Mikhail Gorbachev meeting with Ronald Reagan in Geneva in 1985.
 The meeting was going badly.
 Everyone was tense and argumentative.
-According to Robbins’ retelling, Gorbachev remembers that,
+According to Robbins’ retelling of the story, Gorbachev remembers that,

 What happened was that we were in this mad argument, worse and worse, going nowhere, all of a sudden this President Reagan stands up and says ‘this is not working’ with this weird look on this face and he says how about we start fresh?
 My name is Ron, may I call you Mikhail….
 At that moment the world changed.
 He was no evil, he was no horrible [sic], he was such a nice man.